-3.58 One of our duties is to monitor whether and how National Highways is carrying out its functions (which includes carrying out its statutory duties and complying with its licence conditions), and how it is having regard to relevant guidance.
+3.69 Our function is to monitor whether, and how, National Highways is carrying out its own functions.
+Our activities include investigating how National Highways is carrying out its statutory duties and complying with its licence conditions, and how it is having regard to relevant guidance.
 This means ensuring that the company is following the relevant processes correctly.

-- 3.59 This aspect of our role requires us to engage with National Highways in the early stages of the RIS process, as it prepares the route strategies and the SRN Initial Report.
-These form a significant part of the evidence base that supports the setting of the RIS. - 3.60 Aligned to the requirements set out in the licence our main priorities are that National Highways: - (a) follows the process agreed with the Secretary of State and delivers this process within the specified timescales; - (b) uses appropriate evidence that meets the requirements set out in the licence; and - (c) follows an effective and inclusive process of stakeholder engagement. - 3.61 We will monitor how National Highways carries out the requirements contained in Part 5 of its licence related to route strategies.
-This will include reviewing how National Highways has taken account of relevant local plans and priorities and has considered the need for effective integration between the SRN and the rest of the transport system.
+- 3.70 This aspect of our role requires us to engage with National Highways in the early stages of the RIS process, as it prepares the route strategies and the SRN Initial Report.
+These documents form a significant part of the evidence base that supports the setting of the RIS. - 3.71 Aligned to the requirements set out in the licence our main priorities are that National Highways: - (a) follows the process agreed with the Secretary of State and delivers this process within the specified timescales; - (b) uses appropriate evidence that meets the requirements set out in the licence; and considered the need for effective integration between the SRN and the rest of the transport system.
 We have reviewed National Highways' engagement plans for the route strategies and how it proposes to fulfil this requirement.
 We will monitor progress against key milestones and review National Highways' key deliverables.
-We will monitor the extent and quality of the stakeholder engagement process, attend a sample of stakeholder events and look for evidence of how National Highways has taken account of stakeholder's views. - 3.62 With regard to the development of the SRN Initial Report, we will monitor how National Highways carries out the requirements contained in Part 6 of its licence.
-This will include reviewing and, if required, challenging National Highways'
+We will monitor the extent and quality of the stakeholder engagement process, attend a sample of stakeholder events and look for evidence of how National Highways has taken account of stakeholder's views.

+- (c) follows an effective and inclusive process of stakeholder engagement. - 3.72 We will monitor how National Highways carries out the requirements contained in Part 5 of its licence related to route strategies.
+This will include reviewing how National Highways has taken account of relevant local plans and priorities and has

-- proposals for its engagement strategy.
-Then we will review progress against milestones and key deliverables. - 3.63 In respect of both the route strategies and National Highways' engagement more generally, we will review their approach in the context of section 5.19 of its licence which sets out that National Highways should exercise its duties in a manner that is 'open and transparent', 'positive and responsive', and 'collaborative'.
+- 3.73 With regard to the development of the SRN Initial Report, we will monitor how National Highways carries out the requirements contained in Part 6 of its licence.
+This will include reviewing and, if required, challenging National Highways' proposals for its engagement strategy.
+Then we will review progress against milestones and key deliverables. - 3.74 In respect of both the route strategies and National Highways' engagement more generally, we will review their approach in the context of paragraph 5.19 of its licence which sets out that National Highways should exercise its duties in a manner that is 'open and transparent', 'positive and responsive', and 'collaborative'.